aeither/backdrop-storycraft/README.md

 ## What to test

-Upload photo
-Edit photo
-Generate image
+Upload, Edit, and Generate photos.
+Make sure the photo is 1024x1024 and in PNG format.
+Add the images to the timeline.

-Generate Script
+Generate Script from the images, Edit Script.
-Edit Script
-Narrate Script
-Mint NFT
+Generate audio narration.
+Turn your creations into unique digital assets by Minting NFTs.

-Donate to Creator
+Donate favorite creator.

 <!-- Share Form: author eth address, story, photos-->
 <!-- Upvote Button: send token, add reputation-->